-A review of the data shows that minimal injection occurred at the wellsite during the monitoring period.
-The injection data for the McKee-4 well are also presented graphically in Figure 7 and Figure 8.
+A review of the data shows that no injection occurred at the wellsite during the monitoring period.
+The injection data for the McKee-4 well are also presented graphically in Figure 8.

 The Company now limit injection into McKee-4 injection well in favour of wells more recently added to the DWI programme at the McKee-C wellsite.